 Goal to increase breastfeeding rates

-The Knox County Women, Infants and Children (WIC) Program; Knox County Health Department (KCHD); and East Tennessee Lactation Consultant Association will host their eighth annual World Breastfeeding Week kick-off Friday, Aug.
-3 from 9:45 a.m. to 12:30 p.m. at Ijams Nature Center, 2915 Island Home Ave.
+The Knox County Women, Infants and Children (WIC) Program; Knox County Health Department (KCHD); and La Leche League of Knoxville in collaboration with Calani Lactation Services will celebrate World Breastfeeding Week on Friday, Aug.
+2 from 9:30 a.m. to 12:30 p.m. at Ijams Nature Center, 2915 Island Home Ave.
 Breastfeeding mothers, moms-to-be, families and breastfeeding advocates are encouraged to attend the free event.

 “Increasing breastfeeding rates is one of the best ways we can improve infant health.
 Unfortunately, less than a quarter of Tennessee women are meeting the recommendation to give their infant only breastmilk for the first 6 months of life,” said KCHD Director Dr. Martha Buchanan.
 “Education alone isn’t enough to increase breastfeeding rates.
 We must find ways, as a community, to be more supportive of moms and their efforts to breastfeed.”

 - The Big Latch On – An opportunity for local moms to participate in the international Big Latch On, where women from around the world meet at registered locations to breastfeed their children at the same time.
-Mothers can register beginning at 9:45 a.m. at Ijams.
+Mothers can register beginning at 9:30 a.m. at Ijams.
 The Big Latch On takes place at 10:30 a.m.
+It’s helpful to bring a camp chair or blanket, as most of the event will take place outside.

 - Marcie Singleton Award Announcement – A tireless advocate for a mother’s right to breastfeed, Marcie Singleton was the nutrition director and breastfeeding coordinator for the Knox County WIC Program.
 The annual award is given to a business or individual who goes above and beyond to promote and/or be supportive of breastfeeding.